Selling photos on Adobe Stock

 - Upload only your best pictures and if you have many similar ones, only pick the best out of it

 - Take keywords serious and plan enough time to come up with very descriptive ones

-I have been uploading approx. 400 images so far wheres 12 out of it have been rejected.
+I have been uploading approx. 400 images so far where 12 out of them have been rejected.
 As you can see below I desperately tried to upload the crow images but always got rejected.

 Collections are a great way to group your photographs and you can use them later when you build the free Adobe Stock portfolio.
 You can simply select any images and add them to either an existing or a new collection.